likecoin/docs/developer/likecoin-chain-node/validator-technical-introduction.md

 If you already have the `likechain/liked` container running and wants to connect to it, you may need:

-`docker exec -it likechain/liked liked --home /likechain/.liked COMMANDS...`
+`docker exec -it likechain_liked liked --home /likechain/.liked COMMANDS...`

 Common usage: